mlanza/ai-literacy/201/09-rebooting-your-chatbot.md

 You're more direct now:

-> “Stop giving me long paragraphs.
+> 🗣️ “Stop giving me long paragraphs.
 Use bullet points so I can shape this.”<br>
-> “Don’t use clipart or jokes.
+> 🗣️ “Don’t use clipart or jokes.
 This is IT—not a marketing deck.”<br>
-> “Tone should be plainspoken and optimistic.”<br>
+> 🗣️“Tone should be plainspoken and optimistic.”<br>

 You land on a framing that resonates:

-> “I like the ‘What You’ll Be Doing, Why It Matters, and How We Work Here’ approach.
+> 🗣️“I like the ‘What You’ll Be Doing, Why It Matters, and How We Work Here’ approach.
 Let’s build on that.”

 It’s taken several zigzags, but you’ve clarified the tone, structure, and formatting preferences.